 Deposits, Permits, and Beyond

 Damage Deposit – This deposit secures you in case something is damaged at your event.
 Most AV companies have it in the contract that if you are hiring them and anything is broken you are responsible.
 Draping is most commonly damaged rental item as it gets dirty quickly and people pull on it.
 Be careful and take care of items in your possession that you have rented.
 You are responsible for the equipment during the rental period.
 Lock up and secure all rooms when someone is not supervising the venue.

 Permitting – Permitting can sometimes come as a surprise if you aren’t prepared.
 If you are not sure, ask if you need permits.
 Examples of what you might need permits for are shooting lasers into the sky or the location of the generator.
 If you are using CO2 and haze ask the venue if it is ok.
 Some venues allow it and some do not.
 You could also need a permit or fire marshall if you are using haze and CO2.
 If you do be sure to ask what is the minimal amount of time a fire marshall is needed.
 Permits can cost money.
 They can also vary in the time needed for approval depending on what you need them.
 Make sure to do your research.

-Floor covering – If you are using a scissor lift in a ballroom, on a basketball court or other places the venue may require you to protect the floor which can be an additional fee.
+Floor covering – If you are using a scissor lift in a ballroom, on a basketball court, or in other places the venue may require you to protect the floor which can be an additional fee.

 Cleaning fees – Planning to throw confetti at your event?
 You might get a huge bill at the end from the venue to clean it up.
 If you plan on doing something like confetti, or a balloon drop, basically anything that leaves behind a mess, ask the venue if it’s ok.
 Check if there will be a cleaning fee associated so you can budget ahead of time for this fee.